AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

         >[!NOTE]
         >
-        > On applying the fiters, only the comments which match the selected filters are displayed in the comments panel.
+        > On applying the filters, only the comments which match the selected filters are displayed in the comments panel.
 The number of filtered comments are shown on the left in the topics panel.

     -   **E**: A topic that is assigned for review to the current reviewer is shown in black and can be selected.
 When the reviewer selects a topic link that topic is brought to the top of the screen.
     -   **F**: A topic that is not available for review is grayed out.
 The topic is shown in read-only mode and you are not allowed to add any review comments on such topics.